bb-io/Remote/README.md

 ### Custom fields

-- **On custom field value updated** This event is triggered whenever a contract amendment employment request is fully executed.
+- **On custom field value updated** This event is triggered whenever a custom field value is updated.

 ### Invoices